nkabbara/nkabbara.github.io/docs/how-are-you.md

 Are there alternatives? [^1]

-Instead of the you-centric view, you may want consider viewing yourself as a multitude of selves.
-Each with its own wants, needs and disposition to the world.
+Instead of the you-centric view, you may want consider viewing the word from the perspective of one of a multitude of selves.
+Each with its own wants, needs and dispositions to the world.
+Not viewing yourself, but viewing the world.
+This distinction will is important and will become clear later.

 [wip]